 - Don’t lie or try to hide the truth; admit when the fault is yours.

-- Use the same channel you were criticized on to respond.
+- Use the same channel on which you were criticized to respond.

 - Don’t censor or remove the critical comments that appear on your social media platforms.
 Tempting as this may appear, it will only fan the flames of the social media fire.